 - Blood pressure monitoring.

 - Imaging of the chest and heart to evaluate for heart and lung disorders, tumours, foreign object.

 - Pulse oximetry is a non-invasive way to measure oxygen saturation.

 - Lung aspiration or tracheal wash if pneumonia is suspected.
-This then enables the veterinarian to obtain samples for culture to determine the causative agent and prescribe the best medication.
+This then enables the veterinarian to obtain samples for culture and sensitivity to determine the causative agent and prescribe the best medication.

 Most importantly, treat the underlying cause as well as relieving symptoms.
 Most cyanotic cats are very sick and will need to be placed in an oxygen tent until he is more stable.